Leadership & Management

 If these strategies don’t work and someone’s behavior is truly harmful, it may be wise to ask HR to intervene.
 If not, or if that’s not effective, it could be time to consider if this is the right work environment for you.
 When coworkers are repeatedly inconsiderate, there’s nothing wrong with finding a more harmonious workplace.

 There’s no question that confronting the issue of a dominant employee can feel uncomfortable.
 But it’s crucial in order to restore harmony on your team.
 It’s a common issue that many of the companies we work with at RallyBright face.
 Addressing it benefits your work culture and creates a safer environment for others to contribute.

 Keep in mind that most dominating employees likely have good intentions.
 Tackling this issue head-on will not only benefit their teammates, but will also help that employee strengthen their listening and team-building skills and in doing so, meet with greater professional success themselves.

 Do you understand how the personalities on your team affect your business results?
-Discover what your team is doing well and where it struggles, and get actionable insights and resources to help it achieve higher performance.
+Discover what your team is doing well and where it struggles, and get actionable insights to help it improve.
 Sign up for a free demo of RallyBright’s research-based team dynamics software.